ChathurangiAkmeemana/PDF-chatbot/README.md

 # 📚 Simple PDF Chat Bot

-A real PDF chatbot powered by LangChain and free APIs that extracts text from PDFs, generates intelligent summaries, and provides accurate answers using free AI services - **No API keys required!**
+A PDF chatbot powered by LangChain and Hugging Face models that extracts text from PDFs, generates summaries, and provides intelligent answers.

 ## ✨ Features